Alipurduar Mahila Mahavidyalaya

 The college has two buildings and offers many skill development courses as well as livelihood training programmes.
 Innovative social contributions are being made by this college.
 Under the effort named WARMTH, they run a permanent clothes bank for needy people.
 They also hold cloth distribution camps in remote areas like forest villages.
 Another effort of them is PRAYAS.
 Under this activity they distribute books to school children.

+It has been accredited by the National Assessment and Accreditation Council of India (NAAC) with "B" certificate.